AlphaAlpha Docs

 • Users with the Tenant Admin permission automatically have full access

-• Administrators can grant full access independently via the user's access settings
+• Administrators can grant full access independently via the user's access settings (this sets the hasFullAccess flag without granting administrative permissions)

 Managing Full Access